 Our bomb dogs are meticulously selected and trained by our experienced team of working dog trainers.
 Our team has been at the forefront of innovation for nearly twenty years when it comes to training explosives detection dogs, and our leadership team is comprised of former law enforcement personnel .
 We truly understand the importance of reliability and confidence when working in the field.

-Bomb detection dogs are trained only with a passive alert for the safety of the dog and handler.
-Explosives detection dogs are trained on the following odors:
+Our bomb dogs are trained with a passive alert for the safety of both the dog and the handler.
+They are trained on the following odors: